 Job Boardly is the most complete package for anyone who wants to build, launch, and monetize a niche job board without a developer.
 What sets it apart from every other tool on this list is that it’s the only platform where aggregation, monetization, and launch speed are all genuine first-class features — not bolted-on add-ons or reserved for higher tiers.

 The backfilling tools alone are a category difference.
-The Magic Aggregator pulls from employer career pages and ATS platforms automatically, while the Turbo Backfiller taps a database of 7M+ live job listings you can filter by keyword, location, and industry.
+The Job Aggregator pulls from employer career pages and ATS platforms automatically — a technique known as job wrapping — while the Job Backfiller taps a database of 12M+ live job listings you can filter by keyword, location, and industry.
 For anyone launching a new board, this solves the single biggest problem: never having to go live with an empty board.

 Our verdict